ZabardaevaE/Books/README.md

 # Project Name
-The briefest description of my cool project and why you should all use it.
+ Books is a Sinatra CRUD app to keep track of the books that users  want to read.

+Website uses sinatra, bcrypt and pg gems.

 ## :computer: [Click here](https://boiling-anchorage-60576.herokuapp.com/) to see my live project!

 ## :page_facing_up: About
-- How to use my awesome project.
+- How to use Books app.
+Ceate a new user account by using Sign up button, sign in, and add books to your library.
+Once logged in, you can view, edit and delete your books.

 - Download instructions (if relevant):
 ```zsh
 $ git clone my-awesome-app